shmuelhizmi/react-multi-threaded/README.md

 <b>It is finished, we now have a multi-threaded react app</b>
 ![example screenshot](./assets/demo-screenshot.png)

-<p align="center">we can see in the screenshot above that the App component from `App.jsx` is missing in the react dev-tools tree, that is because it is running on a spearate web worker</p>
+<p align="center">we can see in the screenshot above that the App component from `App.jsx` is missing in the react dev-tools tree, that is because it is running it on a separate web worker</p>